Miles College: Statistics

 Biography

-Bennett McVey Stewart was an American politician who as a part of the Democratic party served as a U.S. Representative from Illinois from January 3, 1979 until January 3, 1981.
+Bennett McVey Stewart was an American politician who as a part of the Democratic party served as a U.S. representative from Illinois (1979–1981) and as a member of the Chicago City Council (1971–1979).

 6. Cleopatra Tucker